shaik1002/biggitlabbomb/doc/development/ai_architecture.md

 ## SaaS-based AI abstraction layer

-GitLab operates a cloud-hosted AI architecture.
+GitLab currently operates a cloud-hosted AI architecture.
 We will allow access to it for licensed self managed instances using the AI-gateway.
 See [the design document](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/ai_gateway/) for details.

 There are two primary reasons for this: the best AI models are cloud-based as they often depend on specialized hardware designed for this purpose, and operating self-managed infrastructure capable of AI at-scale and with appropriate performance is a significant undertaking.
 We are actively [tracking self-managed customers interested in AI](https://gitlab.com/gitlab-org/gitlab/-/issues/409183).